arctic-fire-development/dapper-gcs/hardware/README.md

 - `configure_edison --version`
     - `120`

+at this point you can continue from an ssh connection. this sometimes helps with the package downloads.

 ## Setup Wifi and Ethernet over USB
 - now that the latest os is installed, it's time to get networking going
 - run `configure_edison --setup`